pu2clr/BK108X/README.md

    * If you are using an external clock input, check the signal with an oscilloscope (check the RCLK);
    * By default, this library used 32.768KHz as reference clock;
    * If you need to use external reference clock or a crystal with different clock, please, read the [API documentation} (https://pu2clr.github.io/BK108X/extras/docs/html/index.html)

+## BK1088 and different reference clock frequency

+I came across the following guide online regarding different reference clock frequencies:
+To accommodate the specific clock signal used, the internal registers should be configured as follows:

+1. Calculate the value using the formula (Freq/512)+0.5, resulting in an 18-bit hexadecimal number.
+2. Set Bit[17:16] of REG28 to the corresponding values and set Bit[15:0] of REG29 to the reverse order of the lower 16 bits of the calculated binary number.
+3. Please, note that the bit order of REG29 should be opposite to the calculation result.
+Bit[15] corresponds to REG29[0], and Bit[0] corresponds to REG29[15].
+4. For example, if the frequency is 12MHz: Calculate (12000000/512) + 0.5 = 23438.
+Convert it to hexadecimal: 0x5B8E.
+Convert the lower 16 bits to binary and reverse the order: 0111 0001 1101 1010.
+Convert it back to hexadecimal: 0x71DA.
+Hence, the configuration for the 12MHz clock would be: REG28 remains unchanged at 0x0000, and REG29 changes from 0x0200 to 0x71DA.

+This implementation is found within the powerUp function of this library (refer to void BK108X::powerUp() in the BK108X.cpp file).
+However, it did not yield successful results in my tests.
+Currently, this library solely supports the 32.768kHz passive crystal oscillator.
+If you possess any knowledge on how to implement it differently, please inform me.